Salon (website): Staff and contributors

 Salon.com, originally salon1999.com, was founded in 1995 by David Talbot, Gary Kamiya, Andrew Ross, Mignon Khargie, Scott Rosenberg, and Laura Miller.

-Regular contributors have included the political-opinion writers Amanda Marcotte, Scott Eric Kaufman, Heather Digby Parton and Sean Illing, critic Andrew O'Hehir and pop-culture columnist Mary Elizabeth Williams.
+Regular contributors have included the political opinion writers Amanda Marcotte, Scott Eric Kaufman, Heather Digby Parton and Sean Illing, critic Andrew O'Hehir and pop-culture columnist Mary Elizabeth Williams.

 David Talbot, founder and original editor-in-chief, also served several stints as CEO, most recently replacing Richard Gingras, who left to join Google as head of news products in July 2011.
 Joan Walsh was the second editor-in-chief, serving in that role starting in 2005.
 She stepped down as editor-in-chief in November 2010 and was replaced by Kerry Lauerman.
 David Daley took over the editor-in-chief position in June 2013.

 Jordan Hoffner took over as CEO in May 2016, also serving as editor-in-chief.
 He resigned in May 2019, and was succeeded as editor-in-chief by Erin Keane.

 As of September 2024, Amanda Wolfe is General Manager of Salon, Erin Keane is Chief Content Officer, and Joseph Neese is Editor In Chief.

 History

 Salon was created in the wake of the San Francisco newspaper strike of 1994, by former San Francisco Examiner arts and features editor David Talbot who wished to explore the potential of Web.
-It launched as salonmag.com in November 1995.
+It launched as salon1999.com and salonmag.com in November 1995.
 In its early days, readers noticed a specifically Northern California flavor.
 In 1996, Talbot agreed: "We swim in the soup of San Francisco.
 There are a lot of odd fish we've plucked out of the bay here and it gives us some of that Left Coast, Weird Coast style."
 Time magazine named it one of the Best Web Sites of 1996.

 Salon purchased the virtual community The WELL in April 1999 (switching to its current URL, salon.com, at roughly that time), and made its initial public offering (IPO) of Salon.com on the NASDAQ stock exchange on June 22 of that year.
 Subsequently, for the month of October 1999, Nielsen/NetRatings reported that Salon had over two million users.

 Salon Premium, a pay-to-view (online) content subscription was introduced on April 25, 2001.
 The service signed up 130,000 subscribers and staved off discontinuation of services.
 However, in November 2002, the company announced it had accumulated cash and non-cash losses of $80 million, and by February 2003 it was having difficulty paying its rent and made an appeal for donations to keep the company running.